LOS-ESSnet/Paris-Hackathon/tools/tools.md

 The [POP5](https://github.com/LOS-ESSnet/POP5) program shows how to work with Apache Jena.
 See the [DataSetModelMaker](https://github.com/LOS-ESSnet/POP5/blob/master/src/main/java/eu/europa/ec/eurostat/los/pop5/DataSetModelMaker.java) class for an example of reading Excel data with POI and transforming it to RDF, and the [DSDModelMaker](https://github.com/LOS-ESSnet/POP5/blob/master/src/main/java/eu/europa/ec/eurostat/los/pop5/DSDModelMaker.java) for how to make a SPARQL query with Jena.

+The [NUTS GeoSPARQL](https://github.com/LOS-ESSnet/NUTS-GeoSPARQL) program also uses Jena, but Apache Commons CSV is used to read the raw data.

 The DSD Loader (see below) is an example of Java program using Eclipse RDF4J framework.

 ## Python